School of Engineering and Engineering Technology

 - Department of Electrical and Computer Engineering - Dr. Joon Wan Kim

-Professors: Dr. Scott Anson, Dr. Benjamin Caldwell, Dr. Jonathan Demko, Dr. Jesse French, Dr. Matthew Green, Dr. Joon Wan Kim, Dr. Darryl Low, Norman Reese, Dr. Steven Starrett, Dr. Shelli Starrett
+Professors: Dr. Scott Anson, Dr. Benjamin Caldwell, Dr. Jonathan Demko, Dr. Chad File, Dr. Matthew Green, Dr. Joon Wan Kim, Dr. Darryl Low, Norman Reese

-Associate Professors: Dr. Richard Baumer, Dr. Habel Churu, Dr. Chad File, Dr. Marian Iordache, Jeffrey Johnson, Dr. Hoo Kim, Oscar Ortiz, Dr. Ezequiel Pessoa, Dr. Oscar Rodriguez, Dr. Yunus Salami, Dr. Kotaro Sasaki, John Tixier, Dr. Kraig Warnemuende
+Associate Professors: Dr. Habel Churu, Dr. Andrew Davis, Dr. Marian Iordache, Jeffrey Johnson, Dr. Hoo Kim, Oscar Ortiz, Dr. Ezequiel Pessoa, Dr. Oscar Rodriguez, Dr. Yunus Salami, Dr. Kotaro Sasaki, John Tixier, Dr. Kraig Warnemuende

-Assistant Professors: Dr. Tao Dai, Dr. Andrew Davis, Dr. Hanwan Jiang
+Assistant Professors: Dr. Tao Dai, Dr. Hanwan Jiang

-Instructors and Lecturers: Jo Lin Gowing, Craig Olson
+Instructors and Lecturers: Jim Berge, Jo Lin Gowing, Craig Olson

 Virtually everything we use on a daily basis has been made possible by the genius and creativity of engineering.
 LeTourneau University offers Bachelor of Science degrees in a variety of Engineering and Engineering Technology areas and a Master of Science degree in Engineering, with multiple specializations.